What is ACE?

 ACE addresses this challenge by identifying feasible and effective anti-corruption strategies in these contexts.
 We analyse how policy resources (or rents) are allocated in specific sectors and how the unproductive capture of these rents affects development outcomes.
 We then use a political settlements analysis to map the relative power of actors or players in the sector.
 Our aim is to identify opportunities within sectors where feasible policies can persuade a coalition of players to support the enforcement of rules that allow them to pursue their own productivity.
 Combined with improvements in vertical rule enforcement, this can lead to feasible and positive anti-corruption and development outcomes.
 See our Theory of Change here.

-We have also selected four broad anti-corruption strategies that can work alone or in combination to help create effective support for anti-corruption.
+We have also selected five broad anti-corruption strategies that can work alone or in combination to help create effective support for anti-corruption.